Breast cancer in men

 All men have small amounts of the hormones oestrogen and progesterone in their bodies.
 Breast cancer that has receptors for the hormone oestrogen is called oestrogen receptor-positive (ER-positive) breast cancer.
 Most breast cancers in men are ER positive.

 - Receptors for HER2

 Some breast cancers have too much of a protein (receptor) called HER2 (human epidermal growth factor receptor 2) on the surface of their cells.
 This is called HER2-positive breast cancer.

 Cancer that does not have receptors for either HER2 or the hormones oestrogen and progesterone is called triple negative breast cancer.

 A team of specialists will meet to discuss the best possible treatment for you.
 This is called a multidisciplinary team (MDT).

 Your doctor will explain the different treatments and their side effects.
 They will also talk to you about the things you should consider when making treatment decisions.

 For most men, the main treatment for early breast cancer is surgery to remove the cancer.
 You may have:

-This is when the whole breast is removed.
+A mastectomy is when the whole breast is removed.

 Breast-conserving surgery (wide local excision)